 We worked with the Vancouver Division of Family Practice’s Primary Maternity Care Network Committee to design and build an online directory of Vancouver family physicians providing labour and delivery care, a set of prenatal and postpartum care checklists and referral form templates for their family physician colleagues not providing maternity care, and curated collection of helpful resources, articles and advice for pregnant women.
-The web site, and an associated multi-channel marketing campaign, was launched in Fall of 2015 and is available at pregnancyvancouver.ca.
+The website and an associated multi-channel marketing campaign were launched in the Fall of 2015 and is available at pregnancyvancouver.ca.

 Women using the site report that they trust the resources there over information from other online sources because it has been reviewed by a family physician.
 Physicians listed on the site have reported a significant number of patients self-referring from the directory both during and after the campaign.
 Three other divisions of family practice in the province have expressed interest in developing a similar resource for their own community.